 Unfortunately, we couldn’t find a hostel with a secure parking area, so we opted for a hotel (Hotel Colonial) that was close to the beach.
 The room was cool already without air-con, which was perfect and the breakfast was delicious – that was our favorite gallo pinto in the whole of Nicaragua.

 TRAVEL TIPS NICARAGUA: FOOD

-There is a lot of fried food in Nicaragua, so perhaps this wasn’t our favorite cuisine.
-However, their traditional breakfast “gallo pinto” was superb – fried eggs and rice with beans have never been so tasty before!
-In addition to Nicaraguan food, Mexican, Italian and American cuisine (tex-mex) can be found in tourist areas.
+TBH, we found food in Nicaragua to be kinda bland.
+The majority of the meals in Nicaragua consist of fried food, so perhaps this wasn’t our favorite cuisine ever.
+However, their traditional breakfast “gallo pinto” was superb – fried eggs and rice with beans had never tasted so good before!

 TRAVEL TIPS NICARAGUA: INTERNET